- What’s an unhotel?

 World domination here we come.

 The short answer is: all the good bits you’d expect from a hotel.
-You’ll always find the place clean and tidy, with fresh, five-star-quality linen and towels, and luxury toiletries.
+You’ll always find the place clean and tidy, with fresh, high quality linen, fluffy towels, and luxury toiletries.

 And because we know the members who offer their homes personally, we’ve asked them what makes their place special, and what makes their area interesting.
-With their help, we’ve discovered the best local shops and restaurants, characterful local bars, hidden gems and the intriguing local landmarks — things you won’t find in any guidebook.
-By passing those pearls on to you, we’ll help you escape the tourist traps and to experience the same city locals do – the city you'd see if you were staying with your friends.
+With their help, we’ve discovered the best local shops and restaurants, characterful local bars, hidden gems and the intriguing local landmarks – things you won’t find in any guidebook, but in our iPhone app instead.
+And by passing those pearls on to you, we’ll help you escape the tourist traps and to experience the same city locals do – the city you'd see if you were staying with your friends.

 Of course, we always go the extra mile.
-Just like a hotel, we’re always available at the end of a phone while you’re in town.
-Whether you need an extra toothbrush, a late-night sandwich, a top tip for a West End show or a nanny for the night, just give us a call.
+And we're always available at the end of a phone while you’re in town, just like a hotel.
+Whether you need an extra toothbrush, a late-night sandwich, a top tip for a show or a nanny for the night, just give us a call.

 You can choose to pay by credit card or debit card.
 And, to give you peace of mind, all bookings made more than seven days before your stay have a 24 hour cooling-off period, during which time you can cancel, no questions asked.
 (You might hear us sobbing faintly, though.)